Bible translations into Chinese: Protestant

-Catholic translations
+Catholic

 The only approved Chinese Catholic Bible version is Studium Biblicum.

-The Bible did not play a primary role in Church preaching in sixteenth-century Europe or in the first Jesuit China missions; translation of the Bible was not a major concern.
-The Jesuit missionaries in Beijing were granted permission in 1615 to conduct mass in the vernacular and to translate sacred texts, though not into the vernacular but into “erudite language proper to the literati.”
+The Bible did not play a primary role in Church preaching in sixteenth-century Europe or in the first Jesuit missions to China; translating scripture was not a major concern.
+The Jesuit missionaries in Beijing were granted permission in 1615 to conduct mass in the vernacular and to translate sacred texts, though not into the vernacular but into "erudite language proper to the literati".
 Jesuit superiors in Beijing, however, determined that it would be more useful to translate other works than the Bible, though they made translations of the Ten Commandments, the Sermon on the Mount, a catechism based on the Bible, and a life of Christ.
 Chinese could therefore have a reasonable knowledge of Biblical matters even though there was no published translation of the book itself.
 The first translations were not until the eighteenth century and were made by individual priests on their own initiative.
 Neither of the two known translations was complete and neither was published.
 The British Museum acquired a manuscript copy of the first translation, which Robert Morrison had copied and used as a reference for his own work.

 A translation of the New Testament was begun by Jean Basset, but was only completed down to the first chapter of Hebrews at his death in December 1707.
-Several manuscripts circulated, one winding up in the British Museum, from where it influence Robert Morrisons's Protestant translation work.
+Several manuscripts circulated, one winding up in the British Museum, from where it influenced Robert Morrison's Protestant translation work.
 Basset's translation was made from the Vulgate and not the original languages.

 The first Catholic Chinese Bible to be published was started by a young Franciscan friar named Gabriele Allegra, who began translating the Old Testament from the original Hebrew and Aramaic languages in 1935, completing the first draft of the Old Testament in 1944.
 Unsatisfied with this draft, the next year he recruited Friars Solanus Lee, Antonius Lee, Bernardinus Lee, and Ludovicus Liu and established the Studium Biblicum Franciscanum in Beijing.
-However, due to the Chinese civil war in 1948, the friars were forced to move the Studium Biblicum to Hong Kong.
+However, due to the Chinese Civil War in 1948, the friars were forced to move the Studium Biblicum to Hong Kong.
 After twenty years of effort, the first Old Testament was published in 1954.
 In 1968 the New and Old Testaments were published in a single volume.

 John C. H. Wu, a Catholic convert, who served as the Republic of China's minister to the Vatican, also made a translation of the New Testament and the Psalms into Classical Chinese in 1946.
 The translations were not direct and often noted to be florid, and his translation of the Psalms were paraphrases.